Protests against responses to the COVID-19 pandemic: Germany

 At the 29 August demonstration in Berlin, one of the invited orators was Robert F. Kennedy Jr., lawyer and conspiracy theorist and nephew of the assassinated U.S. President John F. Kennedy.
 He warned the crowd that the COVID-19 measures being deployed in many countries might lead to the implementation of a surveillance state.
 A few hundred protesters attempted to storm the Reichstag building, the seat of the German parliament; a few of them reached the stairs.
 A burst of media attention arose due to this incident.
 Later demonstrations tended to be smaller, and sometimes organized by allies of Querdenken.

 Anarchists, libertarian socialists and anti-fascists in Germany have been counterprotesting "Querdenken 711" and other demonstrations against public health mandates.
 Focusing on increasing gentrification, wealth inequality, evictions, police measures and favoring of compulsory vaccination.
 Anarchists have seen increasing evictions of anarchist communities and squats.

 Hungary

-On 28 February 2021, around 3-5000 protesters gathered in the capital city of Budapest at Hősök tere to protest the lockdown regulations, and the illegitimate Constitution of 2012.
+On 28 February 2021, around 3,000–5,000 protesters gathered in the capital city of Budapest at Hősök tere to protest the lockdown regulations, and the Constitution of 2012.

 The far-right Our Homeland Movement organised protests against lockdown measures on 15 March 2021, and against vaccine mandates (a "Covid Dictatorship") throughout December 2021 in various Hungarian cities.
 On 16 January 2022 they held another anti-vaccine protest in Budapest, attracting thousands of people.